shreyashkulkarniiii/pharma_analytics/README.md

 # 💊 PharmAnalytics

-A multi-tenant SaaS dashboard for MedPlus pharmacy stores to track monthly Cash Deposit Reports.
+A PWA dashboard for MedPlus pharmacy stores to scan and analyze monthly Cash Deposit Reports.
 Upload a photo → OCR extracts the data → instant analytics.

-Built with Tesseract.js, Supabase (Auth + RLS), and deployed on Vercel.
-Each store logs in with Google and sees only their own data.
+Works offline, saves to device.